SensorNet-UFAL/environmentMonitoring/micaz/README.md

 Within the /node/Micaz.h file, you'll find the packet's content definition.
-To change the network communication channel, modify AM_MICAZMSG value, different channel networks cannot communicate with each other.
+To change the network communication channel, modify AM_MICAZMSG value.
+Different channel networks cannot communicate with each other.
 You can change the sampling time by modifying the PERIODICITY_MULTIPLIER (currently set for 30s) value.